Leviticus 9:7-10:20 ~ Mark 4:26-5:20 ~ Psalm 37:30-40 ~ Proverbs 10:6-7

 In Leviticus chapter 10 we read about the disobedience of Nadab and Abihu.
 You'll recall 2 days ago that we read in Leviticus Chapter 6 verse 13: "Remember, the fire must be kept burning on the altar at all times.
 It must never go out."
 Commentaries state that the fire was never to go out because the fire was started by God.
 Humans were not to bring man-made fire to the altar, or they would die.
 I realize that this can seem like a very harsh punishment for disobedience.
 Commentaries suggest that because Nadab and Abihu were in such high spiritual leadership positions, their disobedience carried the risk of leading many people astray.
+One commentary at this link suggests that Nadab and Abihu may have been intoxicated on wine, based on God's subsequent instruction for priestly worship in Leviticus 10:9 - "You and your descendants must never drink wine or any other alcoholic drink before going into the Tabernacle.
+If you do, you will die."
 It may help to remember that we saw disobedience from others earlier in the Bible - and we'll see disobedience again later in the Bible - without the consequence of immediate death.
 But, in this case, disobedience brought death.
 Think about the risk of disobedience in our lives today.
 Yeah, sure, maybe we can get away with something dangerous/disobedient 9 times out of 10 - but, there is always the risk that perhaps the 10th time could prove lethal.
 So - why take the risk of disobedience at all?
 Is it worth it?
 Ever?

 New Testament - I love the parable of the growing seed in Mark chapter 4 verses 26-29.
 This parable only occurs in the Gospel of Mark.
 I equate the seed to be the Gospel, which is filled with so much power and truth and life that "the seeds sprouted and grew without the farmer's help, because the earth produces crops on its own."
 The Gospel message is so powerful on its own that it will produce a bountiful crop.
 Or - maybe the Bible is another way to look at the seed.
 Reading and studying the Bible will ultimately produce a bountiful crop in our lives.
 It can't help but not do so.
 What do you think the seed represents in this parable?
 I'll share with you that I have been thinking more and more about farming these days - and the wisdom in how farming works.
 You plant, you water, you care for the soil, you wait, the plant grows.
 And this takes time.
 You reap what you sow.
 And I contrast this with our society today - or myself - and how everything moves so fast.
 We want instant gratification.
 Now! :) We don't like to wait on anything.
 We don't like the concept of farming... and I'm afraid that this speed of life today can really be unhealthy - or maybe superficial is the word I'm looking for.
 In any case, I think the patience and process of farming is something that has so much value for us still today.
 If we are struggling with sins or sadness or whatever, I think we absolutely need to take these things to Jesus for healing - but, we would do well to realize that Jesus may want to do some farming in our hearts.
 He may want to plant some seeds, and give the seeds some time to grow.
 Sure, maybe sometimes we'll get an instant gratification healing or answer.
 But I think more often than not we should be ready for some farming to occur in our hearts.
 And to thank God for the wisdom of this process!